cookiengineer/machine-learning-for-dummies/chapter-02/03-evolution.md

 evolutionary concepts try to achieve as their first priority.

-Those optimizations can be achieve either through savings in computation time (e.g. recessive gene history or dominant species tracking) or by huge parallelization of simulations.
+Those optimizations can be achieved either through savings in computation time (e.g. recessive gene history or dominant species tracking) or by huge parallelization of simulations.